carriercomm/go-to/status_report.md

 % November 17, 2013

 # Problem statement
-At the current moment there is no OS configuration interoperability between different Cloud Providers.
+At the current moment there is no OS image interoperability between different Cloud Providers.
 This fact complicates maintenance of Hybrid Cloud deployments in a way that one must maintain separate OS configuration per Cloud Provider and for development environment.